jarndejong/Spotify2PlexPlaylistSyncer/README.md

 # Spotify2PlexPlaylistSyncer

-A striaghtforward tool to sync a Spotify playlist to a Plex playlist.
+A straightforward tool to sync a Spotify playlist to a Plex playlist.